AlexRmlt/ethicbot-rasa/data/nlu.md

 - [](plural:singular)There is an inmate in a concentration camp.
 - [](plural:singular)There is [Inga](PERSON:inga)[Inga](GPE)'s son who is about to be hung by a sadistic guard for trying to escape.
 - [](plural:singular)There is some other innocent inmate, who will be killed by the guard if [Inga](GPE) does not pull the chair from underneath [Carla](PERSON:carla)[Carla](PERSON).
+- [](plural:singular)There is an emergency worker that has just been called to the scene of an accident.
+- [](plural:singular)When arriving she sees that the crashed car belongs to her wife who is trapped inside
+- [](plural:singular)[](moralstatus:human)Trapped with her in the car there is [a man](stakeholder) who is obviously her lover with whom she's been having an affair.

 ## intent:thanks
 - you helped a lot thank you